dayofmythology/ase-prefun-test/README.md

 ```sh
 npm run create-checksum
 ```
-This will create a checksum file containing a hash.
-Leave it as it is - don't forget to add it to your commit.
+This will create a `checksum` file containing a hash.
+Leave it as it is - but don't forget to add it to your commit.

 ### 5. Commit and Push to personal Branch